 The Virtual Agent–Voice (VAV) is a self-service capability in Webex Contact Center that helps you to integrate the Interactive Voice Response (IVR) platform with cloud-based AI services.
 VAV supports human-like interactions that provide intelligent and automated assistance to callers.
-The VAV capability enables callers to resolve issues quickly and more efficiently in the IVR flow, and reduces the calls directed toward human agents.
+The VAV capability enables callers to resolve issues quickly and more efficiently in the IVR flow, and reduces the calls that are directed toward human agents.

 VAV uses technologies such as Natural Language Processing (NLP), Automated Speech Recognition (ASR), and text-to-speech (TTS) to understand a caller’s intent and provide personalized and relevant voice responses.